Heat pump rebate

 A high-efficiency air source heat pump uses less electricity than electric furnaces or baseboards because it can extract heat from the air to provide space heating in winter and cooling in summer.

-A professional heating and air conditioning contractor can help you identify the rebate-eligible model that is right for your home.
+Your contractor can help you identify the rebate-eligible model that is right for your home.
 In general, mini-split or multi-split systems (also called “ductless” heat pumps) are good for homes with an existing electric heating system that does not use ducts, such as baseboards.
 Central heat pumps are for homes with a heating system with ducts, such as a furnace.
-See the terms and conditions for full requirements for each type of heat pump upgrade.

 Note: BC Hydro customers with electrically heated homes may be eligible for similar rebates.

-Air source heat pump - variable speed mini-split (single head)
+Air source heat pump - ductless mini-split heat pump

-Air source heat pump - variable speed multi-split (multiple head)
+Air source heat pump - ductless multi-split heat pump (multiple heads)

-Air source heat pump - central system, tier 1
+Air source heat pump - central ducted heat pump (Tier 1)

-Air source heat pump - variable speed central system, tier 2
+Air source heat pump - central ducted heat pump (Tier 2)

 How to apply